kirklandnuts/sql_de_mayo/installation_and_setup/macos_linux/README.md

 ```
 the command `[COMMAND]` should be entered into a linux shell, which can be accessed through a program such as `Terminal` (preinstalled on MacOS).

+ALSO, at various points throughout this process, you will be prompted to enter password.
+In these cases, your input won't be displayed on screen for security purposes, so don't worry when you don't see what you're typing.
+Simply type what you intend, and hit enter.

 ## Contents
 - [Installing PostgreSQL](#installing-postgresql)
 - [Loading Data into Databases](#loading-data-into-databases)